New loans

 Your term is up and you're switching lenders at renewal instead of staying put.
 Same mortgage, new lender, new registration required.

-The process is straightforward — most new loan files close in 2 to 4 weeks.
+Most new loan files close in 2-4 weeks.
 Here's exactly what happens.

 You retain us

-You get in touch — by phone, email, or through our quote form.
-We confirm your fees upfront, answer your questions, and send you a link to complete your intake.
-Your Track to Close portal goes live immediately.
+Get in touch by phone, email, or quote form.
+We confirm fees upfront and send your intake link.
+Your portal goes live immediately.

 We prepare your file